A-JimDiGriz/eduops/README.md

 ## Features

 - **Infrastructure as Code (IaC) Setup:** Provision and manage infrastructure using tools like Terraform and Ansible.
-- **CI/CD Pipelines:** Automate build, test, and deployment processes using GitHub Actions.
+- **CI/CD Pipelines:** Automate build, test, and deployment processes using GitHub Actions, GitLab CI, Azure DevOps, and Argo CD.
-- **Application Deployment:** Deploy applications using Docker and Docker Compose.
+- **Application Deployment:** Deploy applications using Docker and Kubernetes.
 - **Monitoring and Alerting:** Set up monitoring and alerting systems using Prometheus and Grafana.
 - **Troubleshooting:** Practice troubleshooting common issues in a DevOps environment.
 - **Real-Time Feedback:** Receive immediate feedback on actions performed within the environment.